chiefGui/ue-from-source/README.md

 Doing it for your project is not that of a big deal depending on the size of it, but doing it for the Engine is not for the faint.
 At this point, you may know that compiling the Engine is a very exhaustive process.

 The Intermediate folder is a cache of sorts.
 It contains all the intermediate files that are generated during the build process.
-If you delete it, you'll lose your "build cache", hence you'll need to recompile everything from scratch as if you were building it for the first time.
+If you delete it, you're going to lose your "build cache", hence you're going to recompile everything from scratch as if you were building it for the first time.

 In short, if you are not sure if you should delete it, don't.